*You cannot manage your team online if you only establish direct connections.

 Restricting remote computer access to certain people

-If you have a Professional or Enterprise subscription, you can divide responsibility for remote computers among the people in your team by assigning discovery permissions on the Computers page of your RealVNC account.
+You can divide responsibility for remote computers among the people in your team by assigning discovery permissions on the Computers page of your RealVNC account.

 *There’s no way to bypass our discovery service.
 If a team member does not have permission to discover a particular computer, they cannot possibly establish a cloud connection to it.